Veterinarian For Leptospirosis In Dogs

 What Happens When Leptospira Enter the Body?

-After the leptospira enter the body, there is an incubation period of 4-20 days in which the animal shows no signs of infection.
+After the leptospira enters the body, there is an incubation period of 4-20 days in which the animal shows no signs of infection.
 After this incubation period, leptospira begin to circulate in the blood, spreading and replicating in the liver, kidneys, lungs, urinary tract, and central nervous system.
 During this period of infection, clinical signs of infection begin, and antibodies can be detected in the animal.
 In some animals, the immune system can eventually clear the infection, but in most animals, supportive care and treatment is required in order to prevent potentially fatal organ damage.

 What are the Symptoms of Infection?